Network Cluster-Robust Inference: Introduction

 An alternative is to use HAC variance estimators, which are widely used to account for spatial or temporal dependence.
-In the context of network dependence, the same estimators may be used by interchanging temporal or spatial distance with network (path) distance \citep{kojevnikov2021bootstrap,kojevnikov2021limit}.
-However, simulation evidence has shown that, for spatially and temporally dependent data, tests using these estimators perform worse than cluster-robust inference methods in terms of size control \citep{conley2018inference,ibragimov2010t}.
+The same estimators may be used for network dependence, essentially by interchanging spatial or temporal distance with network (path) distance \citep{kojevnikov2021bootstrap,kojevnikov2021limit}.
+However, simulation evidence has shown that for spatially or temporally dependent data, tests using HAC estimators can exhibit greater size distortion than cluster-robust inference methods in smaller samples \citep{conley2018inference,ibragimov2010t}.
 This is also born out in our simulations with network data but with significant caveats discussed below.

-To our knowledge, there is presently no theoretical justification for applying cluster-robust methods to network-dependent data. \cite{zacchia2020knowledge} invokes the work of \cite{bester2011inference} to justify network clustering, but the latter's results are specific to spatial data, which have different properties.
-For instance, for HAC estimators, there are important differences in the choice of bandwidth when the data is network, rather than spatially, dependent \citep{kojevnikov2021limit,leung2020causal}.
+To our knowledge, there is presently no theoretical justification for applying cluster-robust methods to network-dependent data. \cite{eckles2016estimating} and \cite{zacchia2020knowledge} invoke the work of \cite{bester2011inference} to justify network clustering, but the latter's results are specific to spatial data, which, as we will discuss, have different properties in terms of the existence of sufficiently segregated clusters.
+Regarding HAC estimation, there are important differences in the choice of the bandwidth for data that is network, rather than spatially, dependent \citep{kojevnikov2021limit,leung2020causal}.
 A motivating question for this paper is whether cluster-robust methods also encounter novel complications when applied to network-dependent data.

 {\bf Contributions.} We show that complications do exist.
-Whereas weakly dependent spatial data can always be partitioned into a set of ``quality'' clusters (we will define what we mean by ``quality''), this turns out not to be the case for network data.
+Whereas weakly dependent spatial data can always be partitioned into several ``quality'' clusters (we will define what we mean by ``quality''), multiple such clusters are not guaranteed to exist in a given network.
 We show that cluster-robust methods applied to networks that lack quality clusters can exhibit substantial size distortion.
-This motivates the methods provided in this paper for diagnosing whether quality clusters exist and how to construct them.
+This motivates the methods provided in this paper for diagnosing whether quality clusters exist and determining how to construct them.\footnote{A Python package implementing the methods is available at \url{https://pypi.org/project/networkinference/}. }